yak1ex/Test-Kwalitee-Extra/README.md

 Defaults to 5.

+# CAVEATS

+An optional indicator `prereq_matches_use` and an experimental indicator `build_prereq_matches_use` require HTTP access to [MetaCPAN site](https://metacpan.org/).
+If you want to avoid it, you can specify excluded indicators like

+    # Avoid network access
+    use Test::Kwalitee::Extra qw(!prereq_matches_use);

+    # or, when experimental enabled
+    use Test::Kwalitee::Extra qw(:experimental !prereq_matches_use !build_prereq_matches_use);

+Or mitigate wait by tentative failures to reduce retry counts like

+    # Try just one time for each query
+    use Test::Kwalitee::Extra qw(:retry 1);

 # INDICATORS

-In [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse), `prereq_matches_use` requires CPANTS DB setup by [Module::CPANTS::ProcessCPAN](http://search.cpan.org/perldoc?Module::CPANTS::ProcessCPAN). `is_prereq` really requires information of prereq of other modules but `prereq_matches_use` only needs mappings between modules and dists.
-So, this module query the mappings to MetaCPAN by using [MetaCPAN::API::Tiny](http://search.cpan.org/perldoc?MetaCPAN::API::Tiny).
+In [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse), `prereq_matches_use` requires CPANTS DB setup by [Module::CPANTS::ProcessCPAN](https://metacpan.org/pod/Module::CPANTS::ProcessCPAN). `is_prereq` really requires information of prereq of other modules but `prereq_matches_use` only needs mappings between modules and dists.
+So, this module query the mappings to MetaCPAN by using [MetaCPAN::API::Tiny](https://metacpan.org/pod/MetaCPAN::API::Tiny).

-Recently, [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) has been changed much.
+Recently, [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) has been changed much.
 For actual available indicators, please consult `Module::CPANTS::Kwalitee::*` documentation.
 For default configuration, indicators are treated as follows:

 - NOTES
     - __(+)__

-        No longer available for [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.88 or 0.90+.
+        No longer available for [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) 0.88 or 0.90+.

     - __(++)__

-        No longer available for [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.90+.
+        No longer available for [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) 0.90+.

     - __(+++)__

-        No longer available for [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.88 or 0.90+, moved to [Module::CPANTS::SiteKwalitee](https://github.com/cpants/Module-CPANTS-SiteKwalitee).
+        No longer available for [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) 0.88 or 0.90+, moved to [Module::CPANTS::SiteKwalitee](https://github.com/cpants/Module-CPANTS-SiteKwalitee).

     - __(++++)__

-        No longer available for [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) 0.88 or 0.90+, moved to [Module::CPANTS::SiteKwalitee](https://github.com/cpants/Module-CPANTS-SiteKwalitee) but supported by this module.
+        No longer available for [Module::CPANTS::Analyse](https://metacpan.org/pod/Module::CPANTS::Analyse) 0.88 or 0.90+, moved to [Module::CPANTS::SiteKwalitee](https://github.com/cpants/Module-CPANTS-SiteKwalitee) but supported by this module.
 - Available indicators in core
     - has\_readme
     - has\_manifest